lucylow/Covid_Control/README.md

 ## Technical Motivation

 The goal is to develop a machine learning model to predict the future number of Covid Cases:
-* PHASE1: Predictor (can be many) - NST LSTM model
+* PHASE1 Predictor: LSTM (NPI-LSTM) Predictor Model

   * Phase 1 Predictor Development Estimate future numbers of daily COVID-19 cases with the greatest accuracy develop and submit predictor models that estimate the number of future cases for a given region(s)—considering the local intervention plans in effect based on live Oxford data—over a given time.

-* PHASE2: Prescriptor (one) - ESP prediction Model
+* PHASE2 Prescriptor: Effective Reinforcement Learning through Evolutionary Surrogate-Assisted Prescription (ESP)

   * Produce the best prescription models for Intervention Plans.
 Implementation of the paper "From Prediction to Prescription: Evolutionary Optimization of Non-Pharmaceutical Interventions in the COVID-19 Pandemic".
   * An interactive demo illustrating the basic concepts of the competition, such as the predictor and prescriptor models and their interaction and performance